 The most advanced multimodal conversational AI platform

 Alan AI was developed from the ground up with the vision of serving the enterprise sector.
 We have designed our platform to use LLMs as well as other necessary components to serve applications in all kinds of domains, including industrial, healthcare, transportation, and more.
-Today, thousands of developers are using the Alan Platform to create conversational user experiences ranging from customer support to smart assistants on field operations in oil & gas, aviation maintenance, etc.
+Today, thousands of developers are using the Alan AI Platform to create conversational user experiences ranging from customer support to smart assistants on field operations in oil & gas, aviation maintenance, etc.

-Alan is platform agnostic and supports deep integration with your application on different operating systems.
+Alan AI is platform agnostic and supports deep integration with your application on different operating systems.
 It can be incorporated into your application’s interface and tie in your business logic and workflows.

-Alan Platform provides rich analytics tools that can help you better understand the user experience and discover new ways to improve your application and create value for your users.
-Along with the easy-to-integrate SDK, Alan Platform makes sure that you can iterate much faster than the traditional application lifecycle.
+Alan AI Platform provides rich analytics tools that can help you better understand the user experience and discover new ways to improve your application and create value for your users.
+Along with the easy-to-integrate SDK, Alan AI Platform makes sure that you can iterate much faster than the traditional application lifecycle.

-As an added advantage, the Alan Platform has been designed with enterprise technical and security needs in mind.
+As an added advantage, the Alan AI Platform has been designed with enterprise technical and security needs in mind.
 You have full control of your hosting environment and generated responses to build trust with your users.